onthegomap/planetiler/planetiler-custommap/README.md

 A tag filter matches an object based on its tagging.
 Multiple key entries may be specified:
 * `<key>:` - Match objects that contain this key.
 * `  <value>` - A single value or a list of values.
 Match objects in the specified key that contains one of these values.
+If no values are specified, this will match any value tagged with the specified key.